pmdevita/CreeperHeal2/Readme.md

 time the plugin is run with the server.
 You can also look at it [here](https://github.com/pmdevita/CreeperHeal2/blob/master/src/main/resources/config.yml).

+Only 1.15 is supported right now, but I will be adding 1.13 and 1.14 support.
+This plugin technically supports 1.16 but new blocks may not get replaced properly.
+In general, due to the nature of this kind of plugin, every major release of Minecraft will need an update to fully support it.

 # Warning

 This plugin is still in beta and while I would consider it safer than the original on